apache/arrow/docs/source/format/CProtocol.rst

 (for example by reimplementing the Arrow IPC format, which is non-trivial and does not allow cross-runtime zero-copy).

-The Arrow C data protocol defines a very small, stable set of C definitions that can be easily *copied* in any project's source code and used for columnar data interchange in the Arrow format.
+The Arrow C data interface defines a very small, stable set of C definitions that can be easily *copied* in any project's source code and used for columnar data interchange in the Arrow format.
 For non-C/C++ languages and runtimes, it should be almost as easy to translate the C definitions into the